JeffersonLab/clas12-mcgen/README.md

 ---

 # Requirements
+- C++ and Fortran: software should compile using gcc > 8.
 - An executable with the same name as the github repository name, installed at the top level dir
 - The generator output file name must be the same name as the exectuable + ".dat".
 For example, the output of clasdis must be clasdis.dat
 - To specify the number of events, the option "--trig" must be used